hl-valdemar/honeylang/README.md

 heap.free(data)  # 💥 Wrong allocator - undefined behavior!
 ```

-This is "action at a distance"—the behavior of `heap.free()` depends on what
-some unrelated code did earlier.
+This is "action at a distance" — the behavior of `heap.free()` depends on what some unrelated code did earlier.
 By making `heap` immutable, Honey guarantees:

 **Whatever you allocate with, you free with.**

 ### Custom Allocators

 For specialized needs, you create explicit allocator instances.
-These are not
-global—you manage their lifetime and pass them where needed.
+These are not global — you manage their lifetime and pass them where needed.

-**Arena Allocator** - Fast bump allocation, bulk deallocation:
+**Arena Allocator**: Fast bump allocation, bulk deallocation:

 ```honey
 import "std/mem"